How To Be More Patient: 5 Ways To Master The Art Of Patience

 Today I want to share it all with you.
 I will show you some of the best ways to be more patient and how YOU can master patience on your own, even if you think it’s impossible.
-You will learn how to embrace waiting and feel at least a little more comfortable when you need to wait, or wait out something.
+You will learn how to embrace waiting and feel at least a little more comfortable when you need to wait or wait something out.

 1. Practice Tolerating The Distress Of Waiting

 Let’s admit it – waiting IS uncomfortable.
 No matter how long you need to wait – 2 years to finish university or just 5 minutes in a grocery shop line… It still feels more or less unpleasant.

 The good thing is that you actually can learn to be more patient and tolerate distress.
 Here are a few CBT exercises that I did while practicing my patience:

 - Create a trigger/helper plan.
 List all the things that are creating impatient feelings and plan on the ways to counter them.
 For example, if you start feeling impatient when you have to wait for someone who’s late, this is your trigger.
-List all the things you can do to help yourself against this trigger (like carrying a book in your bag, doing a breathing meditation while you wait and similar).
-You can get printable for trigger/helper plan with my Anxiety Journal.
+List all the things you can do to help yourself against this trigger (like carrying a book in your bag, doing a breathing meditation while you wait, and similar).
+You can get printable for a trigger/helper plan with my Anxiety Journal.